eduand-alvarez/basics-of-cpp-in-a-day/README.md

-# C++ Learning Repository
+# Basics of C++ in a Day

-This repository documents my learning journey through C++ programming, covering fundamental concepts to more advanced topics.
+A one day learning journey through C++ programming, covering fundamental concepts to more advanced topics.
 Below are the lessons and key concepts explored throughout this journey.

 ## Table of Contents